Fysh-Fyve/fysh/README.md

 ```

 When there is a school of fysh, their collective value is equal to the sum of
 each individual member.
-This gives Steven a value of `b101 = b100+ b001`
+This gives Steven a value of `b101 = b100+ b001`.

 ```
 ><steven> ≈ ><{((°> ><(({°> ~
 ```

 Sometimes fysh want to be different and swim the other direction.
 This takes
 away from the school’s value.
-This gives Steven a value of `b101 = b111 - b010`
+This gives Steven a value of.
+`b101 = b111 - b010`.

 ```
 ><steven> ≈ ><{{{°> <°)})>< ~
 ```

 Fysh often get lonely.
 This loneliness causes fysh to meet new fysh and
 proliferate.
-This gives Steven a value of `b101010 = b110 * b111`
+This gives Steven a value of `b101010 = b110 * b111`.

 ```
 ><steven> ≈ ><{{(°> ♡ ><{{{°> ~
 ```

 Since the fysh are lonely, they aren't too picky.
-They’ll make do with a lesser
+They’ll make do with a
-form of love `<3`
+lesser form of love `<3`.

 ```
 ><steven> = ><{{(o> <3 ><{{{o> ~
 ```

 Not every fysh story is a happy one.
 At times, separation is unavoidable, and
-their division is symbolized by a heartbreak
+their division is symbolized by a heartbreak.

 ```
 ><steven> ≈ ><{{(({°> 💔 ><{({°> ~